eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/README.md

 ### Overview

-The EUDIW Issuer is an implementation of  the PID and (Q)EAA Provider service This service is currently undergoing a transition from OpenId4VCI draft 13 to draft 15 of the specification.
-Check the table below to see which components support which draft version.
+The EUDIW Issuer is an implementation of  the PID and (Q)EAA Provider service.

 The service provides, by default, support for `mso_mdoc` and `SD-JWT-VC`formats, for various credentials.